 |Table of Contents [Show]|

-One of the top attractions in Lafayette is Acadian Village, which is a 32-acre private park.
+One of the best things to do in Lafayette is visiting the Acadian Village, which is a 32-acre private park.

 The park aims to preserve Acadian history, and it boasts a replica of an 1800s village.

 There are 11 buildings to explore, seven of which are authentic homes from the 19th century that boast the century's typical architectural features.